HUBioDataLab/ASCARIS/Paper Analyses/readme.txt

-The files in this folder concerns the various analyses conducted throughout the ASCARIS paper.
+The files in these folders concerns the various analyses conducted throughout the ASCARIS paper.
 They are used to create machine learning models.
 Each file has a _raw and _imputed version.
 In the latter one the empty values are imputed with the mean values of each property obtained from the main training set.
 Feature vectors that are created using